-🔍 What is COUNT(*) OVER()
+🔍 What is COUNT(*) OVER()?

-is an analytic (window) function in SQL that lets you compute a count without collapsing rows.
+COUNT(*) OVER() is an analytic (window) function in SQL that lets you compute a count without collapsing rows.

-retain all rows and just add an extra column with aggregated data relative to a window (a set of rows defined over the result set).
+In traditional aggregation (like GROUP BY), you lose row-level detail because the result is grouped.
+But analytic functions like COUNT(*) OVER() retain all rows and just add an extra column with aggregated data relative to a window (a set of rows defined over the result set).

 ⚙️ Basic Syntax: